 If you're more likely to get breast cancer because of a family history or other reasons, check with your doctor.
 You might need to have mammograms earlier and more often than these guidelines recommend.
 You may also need to add other screening tests, such as an MRI.

 Breast self-exams.
 Most health groups don't recommend that women do these anymore.
 If it's something you'd like to do to be familiar with your breasts, talk to your doctor about what you should look and feel for.
+If you or a partner notice a new lump or nodule in your breast or under your arm, you should see your doctor.
+Trust yourself.

 Doctors check for lung cancer with a low-dose computed tomography (LDCT) scan.
 It uses X-rays to make pictures of your lungs.